mickeyshaughnessy/robot_auction_api/README.md

-# Robot Services Exchange
+# Robot Services Exchange (RSX)

 Welcome to the future of automation services!
-This repository contains the code for a groundbreaking robot services exchange platform.
+This repository contains the code for a new robot services exchange platform.

 ## What is it?

-The Robot Services Exchange is an innovative marketplace that connects buyers and sellers of robot services.
+The Robot Services Exchange (RSX) is a marketplace that connects buyers and sellers of robot services.
 Think of it as a specialized job board where robots are the service providers.

 ## Key Features